pawel-id/bir1/README.md

 2. Use some library from people who did it already (see working examples below)

 ## idea ##
 But why every developer should struggle with such non standard service?
-The are two choices:
+There are two choices:

 3. ask GUS to provide some standard modern interface like REST (can you hear us GUS people? - probably not...)
 4. use option 1. or 2. and wrap it in an interface as above, add some caching and serve the community?
 Anybody?